The Society was saddened to learn of the “Last Flight” of Col Austin James “Jim” Bailey, Jr., USMCR (Ret) (F).

 Seldom has progress in any area been as spectacular as it has been in the realm of aerospace.
 A pilot from the first part of the twentieth century would be awestruck at the level of technology available in the cockpit today.
 The Test Pilot community has been a witness to the entire evolution, supporting it and providing the vital safety oversight.
 Where the Test Pilot inputs were sought well in time and considered, the program has benefited.
 Where this was not done or done late, the results can be inefficient at best and catastrophic at worst.

 There is an old saying that there are no lessons learnt, only lessons relearnt.
 While this may be debatable, what is clear is that a formal means for lessons learnt dissemination plays a vital part in Flight Test Safety.
 This was the priority identified by the Indian members of the Society of Experimental Test Pilots when they started discussions among themselves to form a local Indian Section of the SETP in Bangalore.
 The case was taken up formally in the form of a petition on 18 Feb 2020.
 The SETP board of directors approved the formation of an Indian Section on 19 Mar 2020, initially as a Chapter, with progress to be reviewed after one year of operations.
-The Indian Section has been initially approved as a Chapter as it had just 12 members on the date of approval.
-The chapter will be upgraded to a Section once the membership numbers go up and the Chapter is able to conduct the requisite number of educational meetings.
+The Board of Directors reviewed the progress of the Indian Chapter during the SETP board meeting on 22 Apr 2021 and approved the issue of a Charter for the Indian Section.
 The Indian Section shares in the Vision of SETP and is committed to following the SETP constitution as well as all the laid down SETP processes.

 The Indian Section seeks to enhance Flight Test Safety in the country by providing a platform for exchange of lessons learnt, technical expertise on flight test techniques, technological advances in aerospace and a pool of professionals who can be called upon to mentor young professionals entering the field as well as cross program pollination of knowledge.